Proposed Standards for Privacy of Individually Indentifiable Health Information

 Dangerous medical research on individual American citizens without their informed consent is not without precedent, as has been documented in the history of the Tuskegee Syphilis Study exploiting African Americans in the 1930’s; the toxic vaccine and drug research using children and adults in orphanages, mental institutions and prisons in the 1940’s; the Cold War radiation experiments involving children, pregnant women and adults in the 1950’s, 60’s and 70’s; the experimental EZ measles vaccine trials on Los Angeles inner city children insured by Kaiser Permanente in the early 1990’s; and the most recent gene therapy research, among others.
 Virtually all of this medical research was endorsed by government health officials to improve the public health and welfare.

 The war on disease and disability is a noble one but should not be fought without ethical and legal limitations.
-Although in Jacobsen v.
+Although in Jacobson v.
 Massachusetts the 1905 Supreme Court permitted states to pass laws requiring citizens to be vaccinated against smallpox, the justices warned that vaccination must not be required when it could cause harm to a person, making it "cruel and inhuman to the last degree."
-It is doubtful those turn-of-the-century judges envisioned that one day a renowned American jurist, Oliver Wendall Holmes, would use Jacobsen v.
+It is doubtful those turn-of-the-century judges envisioned that one day a renowned American jurist, Oliver Wendall Holmes, would use Jacobson v.
 Massachusetts to justify the state-forced sterilization of a mentally retarded woman in order to protect the public health and welfare.
 Writing for the majority in a 8-1 Supreme Court decision, Buck v Bell (1927), Supreme Court Justice Holmes said:

 "The principle that sustains compulsory vaccination is broad enough to cover cutting the Fallopian tubes."